 Their team reviews every aspect of your job posting and company to make sure the posting meets their criteria and that your company is legitimate.
 The good news is that once the team has reviewed your company and postings once, any subsequent job postings you submit should be posted within 24 hours, provided the postings meet Indeed’s guidelines.

-Please note that Indeed does not give every reason why a job or a company may be removed and they always retain the right to removal if they feel it is in their interest or their users’ interest.
+Please note: Indeed does not give every reason why a job or a company may be removed and they always retain the right to removal if they feel it is in their interest or their users’ interest.

 Remember, organic job boards are only one channel in a broader multi-channel recruitment strategy.
 If organic job boards are a part of your strategy, this article is designed to help you navigate the process of getting your postings approved by Indeed.